M-STARX/Guide/docs/source/spi.rst

 .. image:: assets/spi_three_slaves.png
    :width: 400
+   :align: center

-It is possible that the pins get labeled with different but similar names
+It is possible that the pins get labeled with different but similar names:

-SCLK = Serial Clock
+* SCLK = Serial Clock
-MOSI = Master Out Slave In
+* MOSI = Master Out Slave In
-MISO = Master In Slave Out
+* MISO = Master In Slave Out
-SS# = Slave Select
+* SS# = Slave Select

 It is not important that you know the following but make sure that you are using the proper mode for the component that you will be using.